📞 Contact us: +34 950 214 423 ES EN

 About Us

+The Solar Energy Research Centre, CIESOL, is a joint centre of the University of Almería and the Plataforma Solar de Almería, which develops new applications of solar energy.
 At the centre we work with researchers from both the Plataforma Solar and the University, joining forces to make the most of solar radiation, ranging from energy use, water treatment and the study of air conditioning and comfort in buildings.

 At the Centre, we carry out international research, transfer, dissemination and training on various aspects of solar energy.

-In the field of training, we are proud of the Official Master’s Degree in Solar Energy, a clear example of the understanding between the two institutions that make up CIESOL.
+We collaborate with companies and institutions in our desire to serve society.
+In the field of training, we are proud of the Official Master's Degree in Solar Energy, a clear example of the understanding between the two institutions that make up CIESOL.
+More info →

-CIESOL is located in a building on the campus of the University of Almeria specifically designed to study the use of solar radiation in buildings.
-Thus, in addition to laboratories, scientific equipment and pilot plants, the centre itself is a scientific facility..
+CIESOL is located in a building on the campus of the University of Almería specifically designed to study the use of solar radiation in buildings.
+Thus, in addition to laboratories, scientific equipment and pilot plants, the centre itself is a scientific facility.

 Infrastructure and Objectives

-We have a surface area of about 1700 m2, with a 200 m2 building and a 400 m2 courtyard, 1 workshop, 1 outdoor laboratory, 3 cold storage chambers, 1 weather station, 7 laboratories, 5 offices, 1 dining room, 1 study room, 1 work room and a classroom and meeting room.
+We have a surface area of about 1,700 m², with a 200 m² building and a 300 m² courtyard, 1 workshop, 1 outdoor laboratory, 3 cold storage chambers, 1 weather station, 8 laboratories, 5 offices, 1 dining room, 1 study room, 1 work room and a classroom and meeting room.
+The solar heating and cooling system covers most of the centre's demand, the building is designed to employ passive strategies and maximise solar resources.
+We have advanced equipment to carry out our research projects.

 The scope of CIESOL's activities can be specified as follows:

-- Participating in calls for proposals from the European Union and the National R&D Plan, both for research and demonstration projects.
+Participating in calls for proposals from the European Union and the National R&D Plan, both for research and demonstration projects.

-- Promoting collaboration with companies related to energy and the environment.
+Promoting collaboration with companies related to energy and the environment.

-- To develop patents for technological innovations that facilitate the industrial development of Almeria and, by extension, of Andalusia.
+To develop patents for technological innovations that facilitate the industrial development of Almería and, by extension, of Andalusia.

-- To carry out seminars and courses dedicated to the different subjects related to the use of Solar Energy, such as: electricity production, evaluation and prediction of the solar resource, solar desalination, development of new materials, water treatment, photocatalysis, photochemical reactions and organometallic chemistry.
+To carry out seminars and courses dedicated to the different subjects related to the use of Solar Energy, such as: electricity production, evaluation and prediction of the solar resource, solar desalination, development of new materials, water treatment, photocatalysis, photochemical reactions and organometallic chemistry.

 Organisation of the Centre